AMDmi3/libbinbuf/README.md

 ## Usage ##

-To build libbinfmt, you need a compiler with C++11 support, for example clang 3.4+ or gcc 4.8+, and cmake.
+To build libbinbuf, you need a compiler with C++11 support, for example clang 3.4+ or gcc 4.8+, and cmake.

 To build standalone version: